-{ Although there are many challenges to analysing cities at smaller spatial units (including the delineation of a neighbourhood and how arbitrary or political boundaries may strongly affect the results), a relevant aspect to consider is the extent to which a variable is correlated with itself through space.
-For example, a neighbourhood with a large number of crimes is likely close to other neighbourhoods that also have many crimes.
-Furthermore, the position of a neighbourhood within a city might also be a critical aspect.
-Some parts of a city tend to attract workers or students from other areas, whilst other parts, mainly the remote suburbs of a city, may lose large parts of their population due to daily routines \cite{felson2015daily}.
-In most cities, a small fraction of the neighbourhoods tend to monopolise most workers, students, shoppers and visitors. }
+{ Although there are many challenges to analysing cities at smaller spatial units (including the delineation of neighbourhoods and how arbitrary or political boundaries may strongly affect the results), a relevant aspect to consider is the extent to which a variable is autocorrelated across space.
+For example, a neighbourhood with a high crime rate is likely to be close to other neighbourhoods with high crime rates.
+Furthermore, a neighbourhood's position within a city might also be a critical factor.
+Some parts of a city tend to attract workers or students from other areas, whilst other parts, mainly the remote suburbs, may lose large parts of their population due to daily routines \cite{felson2015daily}.
+In most cities, a small fraction of the neighbourhoods tend to monopolise most workers, students, shoppers, and visitors. }